everli/soldo-php-sdk/examples/index.md

 # Soldo SDK for PHP

+The following examples demonstrate how you would accomplish tasks with the Soldo SDK for PHP.

 ## Adding a Logger

 You can pass a PSR-3 compliant Logger to the `Soldo` constructor to enable the logging capabilities that is an out of the box feature.